FarisGJD/mindx/README.md

 ***
 # Search Engine Optimization
-Search Engine Optimisation techniques have been implemented, improving the quality and quantity of website traffic to MINDX from search engines.
+Search Engine Optimisation techniques have been implemented, improving the quality and quantity of website traffic to MIND**X** from search engines.
 -	Meta Description and Keyword tags have been used in the head of each page, fostering better relationships between MINX and search engines.
 -	Crawlable Links.
 -	Google Search Console and XML Sitemap creating better understating between the site and search engines.